Our Reason for Being

 How do you know if a dog is a senior?
 Does he display "Seniority"?
 Traits like: short walks in the morning, long naps in the afternoon, loves to snuggle, has a grey muzzle, and generally prefers people to puppies.

-When a spot opens at the sanctuary, or we are helping match a senior, we look for dogs that shelter staff recognize as difficult to adopt because of a combination of factors regarding aging, injury, or other ailments.
+When a spot opens at the sanctuary, or we are helping match a senior, we look for dogs that shelter staff recognize as difficult to adopt because of a combination of factors.

 Why Choose Senior Shelter Dogs?